ScilifelabDataCentre/dds_web/.github/pull_request_template.md

 - [ ] GitHub issue (link):
 - [ ] Jira task (ID, `DDS-xxxx`):
+- [ ] The PR does not fix a specific GitHub issue or Jira task

 ### **4. What _type of change(s)_ does the PR contain?**